Parallelized Cubic Spline Interpolation

 interp_in[teuk_modes.shape[1] :, :] = teuk_modes.T.imag

-spline = CubicSplineInterpolant(t, interp_in)
+spline_of_interp_in = CubicSplineInterpolant(t, interp_in)

 [5]:

-# get new values
+# Get new values

 t_new = np.linspace(t[0], t[-1], 1000)

-new_teuk_modes = spline(t_new)
+new_teuk_modes = spline_of_interp_in(t_new)

 ind = amp.special_index_map[(2, 2, 0)]

-plt.plot(t_new, new_teuk_modes[ind], label="interpolated")
+plt.plot(t_new, new_teuk_modes[:,ind].real, label="interpolated")

 plt.plot(t, teuk_modes[:, ind].real, "--", label="original")